BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     CMD_FREE_SLOT = 6,          // retrieves the next free slot in a container
     CMD_CREATE_PROFILE = 7,     // create a new profile
     CMD_DELETE_PROFILE = 8,     // delete a profile
-    CMD_ACTIVATE_PROFILE = 9,    // compact storage in eeprom for the current profile
+    CMD_ACTIVATE_PROFILE = 9,   // activate a profile
     CMD_LOG_VALUES = 10,        // log values from the selected container
     CMD_RESET = 11,             // reset the device
     CMD_FREE_SLOT_ROOT = 12,    // find the next free slot in the root container
     CMD_UNUSED = 13,            // unused
-    CMD_LIST_PROFILES = 14,     // list the define profile IDs
+    CMD_LIST_PROFILES = 14,     // list the define profile IDs and the active profile
     CMD_READ_SYSTEM_VALUE = 15, // read the value of a system object
     CMD_SET_SYSTEM_VALUE = 16,  // write the value of a system object
     CMD_SET_MASK_VALUE = 17,    // write the value of a user object with a mask to preserve some of the original data

+Each command is described in more detail below.

 Representation of IDs